-Policy-based filtering lets you assign varying levels of Internet access to clients (for example, users, groups, or IP addresses in your network).
+Policies let you assign varying levels of Internet access to clients (for example, users, groups, or IP addresses in your network).
 First, create filters to define precise Internet access restrictions, and then use the filters to construct a policy.

-In a first-time installation, Websense software creates a Default policy and uses it to begin monitoring Internet requests as soon as a subscription key is entered (see The Default policy, page 92).
+In a first-time installation, the Default policy is used to monitor Internet requests as soon as a subscription key is entered (see The Default policy, page 74).
 Initially, the Default policy permits all requests.